microsoft/BotFramework-Composer/docs/rfcs/multi_locale.md

 ##### Issues with current file structure

 Representing the .lu and .lg locally with the .dialog file is logical in that it better places the files where they are being used.
 This makes a Dialog directory more portable in a world where Dialogs are not only used in a single bot.
-This file structure is a natural place to graduate to a system where Dialogs hold their own dependencies (_.lu, _.lg) and can be published or shared outside of the current bot.
+This file structure is a natural place to graduate to a system where Dialogs hold their own dependencies (.lu, .lg) and can be published or shared outside of the current bot.

 A example downside of this approach is that this distribution of files may not be set up for domain specific work in one of the file-formats.
 One could prefer that all the .lg files exist in its own directly, and all the .lg files exist in its own directory, or all "en-us" files live in an "en-us" directory, and so on.
-Because of the anticipation of a Dialog and its associated content files (.lu, .lg) are intended to be shared via mechanisms currently planned to be built, a structure to imply a tigher binding between .dialog, .lg, .lu is the preferred approach.
+Because of the anticipation of a Dialog and its associated content files (.lu, .lg) are intended to be shared via mechanisms currently planned to be built, a structure to imply a tigher binding between .dialog, .lg, .lu is currently the preferred approach.

 #####Note

 1. This proposal only applies to a filesystem-based storage plugin, and has little bearing on a database-backed store plugin implementation. **It may have merit to choose a structure that better aligns with a database-driven index approach.**
 2. This is ideally the final time we make a significant naming or serialization decision before Composer hits GA.
 If we wanted to, for example, lowercass files and/or directories, this would be the time to do it.

-#####Alternative structures
+##### Alternative structures

 ```
 /Dialogs